CatherineKiiru/ecommerce-site/README.md

 10. To send an ajax request, define a function to fetch data i.e. an async function. (ajax is an async operation)

-10. In the body of this function, fetch the data from axios request; put await before axios and call the get method of axios and add the api address.
+11. In the body of this function, fetch the data from axios request; put await before axios and call the get method of axios and add the api address.
 The array in backend will be transferred to data in frontend.

-11. Next, set the products to the data we're getting from backend.
+12. Next, set the products to the data we're getting from backend.
-12. Call fetchdata to activate the function.
+13. Call fetchdata to activate the function.

-13. Remove static data (delete import data)
+14. Remove static data (delete import data).
 The function looks like this (HomeScreen.js):
    ```
    const [products, setProducts] = useState([]);
     useEffect(() => {